lit-chi/Cybersec-Journal/HackTheBox/Meow.md

 Task 8 was to find the root flag.
 ![alt text](<images/2025-02-24 20_46_00-HTB Viewer.png>)
-On checking the files we find flag.txt which containts the said root flag.
+On checking the files we find flag.txt which contains the needed root flag.